FlowShield/flowshield/portal/README.md

 ## 😃 Contribute

 ### Bug Reports / Feature Requests
 If you want to report a bug or request a new feature.
-Free feel to open a [new issue](https://github.com/CloudSlit/cloudslit/pulls).
+Free feel to open a [new issue](https://github.com/FlowShield/flowshield/pulls).

 ### Pull Requests

-If you want to modify Cloudslit-portal, this guideline may be useful for you [CONTRIBUTING](https://github.com/CloudSlit/cloudslit/blob/main/portal/CONTRIBUTING.md)
+If you want to modify FlowShield-portal, this guideline may be useful for you [CONTRIBUTING](https://github.com/FlowShield/flowshield/blob/main/portal/CONTRIBUTING.md)